-"ADIRONDACK RIVERWALKING: AN UNEXPECTED ADVENTURE IN FINDING YOURSELF" Ann Reilly, TheHigh Peaks Resort Compass Blog "Helene knows just when to interject and guide you through the mindfulness experience so that you can get the most from it without taking you out of it.
-Bob knows exactly how to enrich the experience with fascinating information about our natural world or pointing out easily overlooked areas filled with profound meaning.
+"ADIRONDACK RIVERWALKING: AN UNEXPECTED ADVENTURE IN FINDING YOURSELF" Ann Reilly, TheHigh Peaks Resort Compass Blog "Helene knows just when to interject and guide you through a mindful experience so that you can get the most from it without taking you out of it.
 There are areas where the ankle deep water rushes with surprising force or areas where the slow moving waist deep current can nearly pick you up.
 Haven't we all experienced being picked up and moved by life when we were least expecting it?"
 Read Anne's blog

-"NOT JUST A WALK IN THE PARK" Carrie Gentile, Saranaclake.com Blog "In full disclosure, I cannot meditate and I struggle being mindful.
-I’ve tried videos and read books on the subject.
-But my brain is trained to constantly shift from one task to the next, while mulling about how I could have better handled a work situation, or think about what I want for dinner, and that I ate too much for lunch.
-Should I up the amount I am placing in my retirement account?
-It’s exhausting.
+"NOT JUST A WALK IN THE PARK" Carrie Gentile, Saranaclake.com Blog "In full disclosure, my brain is trained to constantly shift from one task to the next, while mulling about how I could have better handled a work situation.
 However, this forest bathing experience worked.
 I was admittedly skeptical it would, since I am already an avid nature lover and hiker.
 What else could I glean from the woods?
 But after two and a half hours, I left the trail feeling calm and centered, a novel and welcomed state of mind."
 Read Carrie's blog